RyanHangZhou/Reversible-Data-Hiding-Mesh/README.md

 We propose a RDH technique in encrypted 3D meshes.
 The proposed method maps decimals of the vertex coordinates into integers first, so that the bit-stream encryption technique can be executed.
 With a data-hiding key, several LSBs are operated to embed data.
 By using the encryption key, a receiver can roughly reconstruct the content of the mesh.
 According to the data-hiding key, with the aid of spatial correlation in natural mesh models, the embedded data can be successfully extracted and the original mesh can be perfectly recovered.

+Usage
+--

+    Download "toolbox_graph", a public toolbox for 3D mesh processing;
+    Put source 3D meshes in the "data/source" directory;
+    Start from main.m.

 Citation
 --
 If you find our work useful in your research, please consider citing: